The Good Stuff: Train day at the library, sponsored by East Baton Rouge Parish Library - inRegister

 The Good Stuff: Train day at the library, sponsored by East Baton Rouge Parish Library

 All aboard!
-EBRPL, Greater Baton Rouge Model Railroaders/Old Hickory Train Museum, and TCA Louisiana Chapter invite families to Train Day at the Library on Saturday, March 1, from 9 a.m. to 4 p.m. at the Main Library at Goodwood.
-Guests can enjoy an exciting day of operating model trains, including Thomas and Friends and toy train classics, along with LEGO displays, model and toy train vendors, a train set raffle, door prizes, and more.
+EBRPL, Greater Baton Rouge Model Railroaders/Old Hickory Train Museum, and TCA Louisiana Chapter invite families to Train Day at the Library on Saturday, March 1, from 9 a.m. to 4 p.m. at the Main Library on Goodwood.
+Guests can enjoy an exciting day of operating model trains, including Thomas and Friends, and toy train classics along with LEGO displays, model and toy train vendors, a train set raffle, door prizes, and more.